Haryanfe777/PromptOpt/PromptOpt/README.md

 ---

+## RAG: company document ingestion
+- Admin-only API to ingest PDFs to a local FAISS index.
+- Index files: `backend/data/company.faiss` and `company_meta.jsonl`.

+How to ingest via API docs:
+1) Login to get a token → http://127.0.0.1:8000/docs → Authorize with `Bearer <token>`
+2) POST `/rag/ingest` with a PDF file → returns `{ ok: true, chunks: N }`
+3) GET `/rag/status` to confirm `has_index` true and documents > 0

+How chat uses RAG:
+- No UI toggle required.
+If RAG index has documents, backend automatically retrieves top matches and appends them to the system prompt before calling the LLM.
+- The `provenance` array in the response shows short text snippets and sources used.

+---

 ## How to demo (5 minutes)
 1) Login
    - Use `admin/admin` (seeded).
 Role badge shows “Admin”.
 2) Chat Demo
-   - Ask an HR question, toggle “Evaluate response”.
+   - Ask an HR question with “Evaluate response” checked.
-   - You’ll see: assistant answer, guardrails, evaluation metrics.
+   - You’ll see: assistant answer, provenance (if RAG docs exist), guardrails, evaluation.
 3) Prompt Manager (Admin)
    - Create a prompt (title + content).
    - Select it → type new content → “Save as new version”.
    - “Activate” a version.
-Try the Chat Demo again.
+Try Chat again.
    - Rename title or delete prompt when testing is done.
 4) Admin Logs
    - View recent conversations (server enforces admin-only).

-Optional:
-- Turn on moderation (blocks or redacts flagged content): set `ENABLE_MODERATION=true` in backend env and restart.

 ---

 ## Architecture overview
 - Frontend → FastAPI `/chat` → LLM (OpenAI) → response
+- RAG
+  - FAISS + OpenAI embeddings on ingested PDFs
+  - Auto-used when index has documents; returns provenance items
 - Guardrails
   - Heuristic checks: email/PII/profanity/injection → action: allow/warn/redact
   - Moderation (optional): OpenAI Moderation checks user input (block/redact)